Things spatially seemed off. Going downstairs, I’d see double. It was scary and it just started getting worse and worse.”

 Asking how TED affects their daily lives may lead to a more open conversation

-What modifications have you had to make to daily activities like driving, reading, and working?
+What modifications have you had to make to daily activities like driving, sleeping, and working?

 How has your experience with TED changed the way you feel about yourself?